nrevillamartin/acc.model_behav.id/README.md

   4. Train random forest models (random-split and LOIO models) (script 4)
   5. Calculate time-activity budgets of free ranging individuals (scripts 5, 6 and 7)

+We also present the final models, and the data used to train the models, already cut in 2-sec windows and labelled by behaviours (TETRAX_FR_AL_ALERTA_2seg).